oslabs-beta/starfleet/README.md

   -resolvers
     -starfleet-resolvers.graphql
 ```
 Additionally, a '/starfleet-server.js' file will be created in your current working directory.
-The SDL file and resolvers file (with default CRUD operations) are imported to starfleet-server.js file and used to initialize an [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
-(If you don't know about Apollo Server, it is a very powerful library for GraphQL that helps you connect a GraphQL schema to an HTTP server in Node.js.
+The SDL file and resolvers file (with default CRUD operations) are automatically imported to starfleet-server.js file and used to initialize an [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
+(If you don't already know about Apollo Server, it is a very powerful library for GraphQL that helps you connect a GraphQL schema to an HTTP server in Node.js.
 It comes with powerful tools such as caching and performance monitoring.
 Visit Apollo's website for more information!)

 If you want to try out your converted mongoose schemas with GraphQL, install Apollo Server by running